-UK based publications who have featured his photographs include The Financial Times, Time Out, Buzzfeed, The Independent and The Metro.
+UK based publications who have featured his work include The Financial Times, Time Out and The Independent.
 His work has also been internationally published online and in print.

-Alan has written a number of articles for The Independent focusing on humanitarian issues.
+Asides from photography, Alan writes articles for the Independent focusing on humanitarian issues.
 His author page can be found through this link.

 He is also a multi instrumentalist with a background in music production, a field he worked in prior to photography.

 How old are you?
 29 years old.

 Who are your influences?
 Robert Doisneau, Cartier-Bresson, Ernst Haas, Mary Ellen Mark, Elliott Erwitt, Sebastio Salgado, Cecil Beaton, Fan Ho, Don McCullin.

 Do you need an assistant?
 I do not work with assistants unless on commercial shoots where somebody is provided.